 And, in order to show you all the cool and quirky things to do in Butler County, here's what would end up on my bucket list for the area:

 Butler County was founded in 1803, the same year that Ohio officially became a state.
 This means that this part of Ohio has more than 200 years of history!
-Here were some of my favorite things to do:
+Here were some of my favorite things to do there:

-My partner Elliot and I hit the donut trail with our Donut Trail Passports (if you get a stamp at all 10 locations, you get a free t-shirt) on a Sunday morning.
+My husband Elliot and I hit the donut trail with our Donut Trail Passports (if you get a stamp at all participating locations, you get a free t-shirt) on a Sunday morning.
 We visited Stan the Donut Man, Kelly's Bakery, and Jupiter Coffee and Donuts, and I immediately fell into a sugar coma afterwards.

 It was not at all difficult for us to spend hours here.